silverbulletmd/silverbullet/website/Space Script.md

   * `text`: the text of the object to extract attributes for
   * return value: an object of attribute mappings, possibly overriding built-in ones.

+Note that indexing happens on every page save.
+You have to run {[Space: Reindex]} to have the new attribute extractor apply across changes in your entire space.

 ## Example
 Let’s say you want to use the syntax `✅ 2024-02-27` in a task to signify when that task was completed and strip it from the task name.
 Here’s an example: